ninest/typer/README.md

   - Get an extra second for each word typed (small change of getting 2 seconds)
   - Randomly get a password field to spice the game up (1/6 chance)
 - Save your highscore locally
-- Save your highscore in the leaderboards to compete with others
-  - leaderboards should reset every 2 weeks (not implemented yet)

 ## 🛠 Build setup
 Clone or fork the repository, then run the commands to start the development server: